taekwon-dev/TIL/SpringDataJPA/0_Entity Relationships/Direction in Entity Relationships.md

 Bidirectional relationships must follow these rules.

 - The inverse side of a bidirectional relationship must refer to its owing side by using the **mappedBy** element of the @OneToOne, @OneToMany, or @ManyToMany annotation.
 The **mappedBy** element designates the property of field in the entity that is the owner of the relationship.
-- The many side of many-to-one bidirectional relationships must not define the **mappedBy** element.
-The many side is always the owning side of the relationship.
+- The many side of many-to-one bidirectional relationships must not define the **mappedBy** element. **The many side is always the owning side of the relationship**.
-- For one-to-one bidirectional relationships, the owning side corresponds to the side that contains the corresponding foreign key.
+- For one-to-one bidirectional relationships, **the owning side corresponds to the side that contains the corresponding foreign key.**
 - For many-to-many bidirectional relationships, either side may be the owning side.

+___

 DguMarket 프로젝트에서는 양방향 관계의 예시는 무엇이 있을까?